artsy/artsy.github.io/_posts/2019-09-10-unbearable-lightness-of-refactoring.markdown

 end
 ```

-In the original solution, we wrapped all of our changes in a database transaction within `order.submit!` to have done a lock on that record.
-This was all good since we would ensure data integrity provided by, transaction where we want to make sure updates to `order` and `line_items` happen only in case of success.
+In the original solution, we wrapped all of our changes in a database transaction within `order.submit!` to have a lock on that record.
+This was all good since we would ensure data integrity provided by database transaction.
+This way we ensure updates to `order` and `line_items` happen only in case of success.
 A failure in this block would rollback all changes which is good 👍

 But things got complicated once some of the changes in the block _should_ have been preserved, even in case of rollback.
 Specifically we want to make sure a `transaction` is stored on the `order` if it payment fails or requires action.
 We found out that we can use `raise ActiveRecord::Rollback` which is a specific exception in Rails that only bubbles up in the surrounding transaction and does not get thrown outside of the block.
 This already makes things super complicated.

-In order to make our code less complicated, we did few things:
+In order to make our code less complicated, we did a few things:

-* We delegated more responsibility to `OrderProcessor`
+* We delegated more responsibility to a service class,`OrderProcessor`.
 * Instead of wrapping all code in one transaction, we now optimistically `submit` the order at the beginning and in case anything went wrong, we revert the changes.

 ```ruby